playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 </template>
 ```

+<iframe data-frame-title="Vue Broken Expose Comp Ref - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-broken-expose-comp-ref-67?template=node&embed=1&file=src%2FParent.vue"></iframe>

 We'll see that `childComp.value.pi` is `undefined` currently.
-This is because, by default, Vue's `setup script` does not "expose" internal variables to component refences externally.
+This is because, by default, Vue's `setup script` does not "expose" internal variables to component references externally.

 To fix this, we can use Vue's `defineExpose` global API to allow parent components to access a child component's variables and methods: